 Today I came across a requirement where I had to write a SQL query joining tables from different databases on the same SQL Server.
 I thought of sharing the simple concept with you.

 For querying multiple tables in different databases on the same server, all we have to do is use the fully qualified table name.
+The only condition is, the user logged into the query analyzer (or used for executing the query) should have permission on both the databases.

 For example, I have two databases MtbDatabaseOne and MtbDatabaseTwo in the SQL Server.
 MtbDatbaseOne has a table named TableOne.
 MtbDatabaseTwo has a table named TableTwo.